 For its day, the St. John’s Basilica was the largest Irish cathedral anywhere outside Ireland.
 A visit to its museum is also a must.
 Here you will learn about the Basilica’s construction under the watchful eye of the Irish-born bishop Michael Anthony Fleming.

 There are no shortage of quality Irish pubs in and around St. John’s that’s for sure.
 But three of their finest are all downtown and within walking (or staggering) distance of one another.

 O’Reilly’s was recently voted Canada’s favourite bar by Enroute Magazine and for good reason.
 It’s a hopping Newfoundland kitchen party just as it was for owner Brenda O’Reilly growing up.

 Live local music takes place throughout the day with top Irish-Newfoundland acts including the Irish Descendants, Masterless Men and Tarahan.
 Tuesdays nights are open-mic night so put your singing chops to good use.

 Unwind on their outside patio overlooking George Street, this is a wonderful afternoon dining experience.
 Their delicious menu offers a variety of Newfoundland, seafood and wild game dishes.

-Be sure you don’t leave until you are screeched in.
+Be sure you don’t leave until you receive your ‘screech in.